ToxicAbsence/More-Info/Fake Wood Slabs.md

 - Starting in 0.6.0 the crafting recipe for them was changed to give 6 slabs instead of 3.
 - 0.7.2 is the last version you can craft Fake Wood Slab and subsequently the last version it can be mined without the use of silk touch.
 - Choosing to mine them after 0.7.2 without silk touch will result in it dropping a normal oak slab.
-- 0.12.1 is when silk touch was added using an enchantment table, so you won't be able to break the Fake Wood Slabs till then.
+- 0.12.1 is when silk touch was added using an enchantment table, so you won't be able to obtain placed Fake Wood Slabs till then.
 - The double slab variant is obtainable from mining it in 1.8.0.8 or updating to 1.11.0.1 or through UBC.

 It's different names: